-McDonald’s on-job evaluation (sometimes known as the on-job experience) – or OJE – is the fourth stage in its graduate recruitment process.
-It involves up to eight would-be trainee managers spending a day (11.00 am – 7.00 pm) in a local restaurant, talking to representatives and discovering what it is really like to work a shift.
+McDonald’s on-job evaluation (sometimes known as the on-job experience) – or OJE – involves the trainee management candidate spending a day (11.00 am – 6.00 pm) in a local restaurant, talking to representatives and discovering what it is really like to work a shift.

-‘To get to this stage, candidates have already impressed us,’ says Ilona Hodson, talent acquisition officer at McDonald’s Restaurants Ltd. ‘This is an opportunity for them to gain a realistic understanding of what being a trainee manager will be like and for us to see how candidates handle engaging with customers and working with our busy restaurant teams.’
+‘To get to this stage, candidates have already impressed us,’ says Jess Wheatley, talent acquisition officer at McDonald’s.
+‘This is an opportunity for them to gain a realistic understanding of what being a trainee manager will be like and for us to see how candidates handle engaging with customers and working with our busy restaurant teams.’

 Essential tips for standing out on the McDonald's OJE

 Talk to people and ask questions.
-'It’s good to strike up conversations with various people you meet,' says Ilona.
-'Normally we will have our consultants there as well as our restaurant managers, and possibly the operations manager.’
+'It’s good to strike up conversations with various people you meet,' says Jess.
+'Normally we will have our operations consultants there as well as our restaurant managers.’

 Remember the company's objectives and be results-driven.
-'Businesses and organisations need to be commercially focused so you need to be results-driven,' says Ilona.
+'Businesses and organisations need to be commercially focused so you need to be results-driven,' says Jess.
 This means that you need to be able to think about what an impact your actions and those of the people you manage will have on the bottom line and the reputation of the company.
-'Being results-driven involves commitment to what you’re doing, the ability to influence people to achieve a goal, and to be hands-on, no matter what the job is,' says Ilona.
+'Being results-driven involves commitment to what you’re doing, the ability to influence people to achieve a goal, and to be hands-on, no matter what the job is,' Jess adds.

 Dress smartly.
-'We’ve had some people arrive in crumpled shirts or jeans,' says Ilona.
+'We’ve had some people arrive in crumpled shirts or jeans,' says Jess.
 'That doesn’t give an air of authority – you have to look the part to play the part.'